palpen/ProgrammingNotes/conda_environment.md

 - If you insist in doing this, the command is `conda env export > environment.yml`

 ### How to delete an environment
-- `conda remove --name flowers --all`
+- `conda remove --name myenv --all`

 ### Automatically activate an environment when you cd into it
 - Install autoenv: `pip install autoenv && source activate.sh`